donaldtech/kubernetes/README.md

 # kubernetes

-## The script is runned tested on centos7
+## The script was tested on centos7